armory/docs/content/en/cd-as-a-service/concepts/iam/rbac.md

         permission: full
 {{< /prism >}}

-This example defines a role that grants permission to use the **Deployments** UI and start deployments using the CLI across your entire organization.
+This next example defines a role that grants permission to use the **Deployments** UI and start deployments using the CLI across your entire organization.
 Note that `tenant` is not defined, which makes this an organization-wide role.

 {{< prism lang="yaml" line-numbers="true" >}}
 roles:
-  - name: Deployer
+  - name: Deployer All Tenants
     grants:
       - type: api
         resource: deployment
         permission: full
 {{< /prism >}}

+## Assign roles to users

+After you define your roles, you use the CLI to [add your roles]({{< ref "cd-as-a-service/tasks/iam/create-role" >}}) to your CD-as-a-Service Organization.
+You do all subsequent role management with the CLI, but you [assign roles to users]({{< ref "cd-as-a-service/tasks/iam/manage-role-user" >}}) using the UI.

+All users must have at least one role in order to use CD-as-a-Service.
+You can assign the Organization Admin role or a custom role.
+If a user has login credentials but no role assigned, the user sees a blank **Deployments** screen after logging in:

+{{< figure src="/images/cdaas/user-no-role.png" alt="User sees the Deployments screen with no deployments." height="75%" width="75%">}}

-## SSO support
+## SSO groups and RBAC roles

 >There is no self-service function for integrating your SSO provider.
 Contact your Armory rep if you want to use SSO with CD-as-a-Service.